stla/prettifyAddins/cran-comments.md

 ## Release summary.

 This is a resubmission.
 I quoted the language names in DESCRIPTION, as requested by the CRAN team.
+The CRAN team also requested that I add some executable examples.
+But I can't: this package does not contain any function to be run from the R console, it only contains some functions to be run from the RStudio Addins menu.

 ## Test environments